EanNewton/dotfiles/README.md

 ### Customizing

 - Fork this repo
-- Update `install.zsh` to point at your own
+- Update `install.zsh` and `readme.md` to point at your own
 - Go nuts

 ### Highlights (or, Why I Use This)

-My first boss told me that I should have a digital _toolkit_ -- a set of tools that I keep with me that I can use anywhere.
-In college I used many different kinds of Unix variants, and so it made sense to build a kit that could bootstrap my environment anywhere.
-Today, I use macOS, Windows, and various distributions of Linux, and this kit has proven invaluable in getting set up quickly on new hardware and VMs.
+I have personally found that I like having a digital _toolkit_ -- a set of tools that I keep with me that I can use anywhere.
+I use many different kinds of Unix variants, and so it made sense to build a kit that could bootstrap my environment anywhere.
+Today, I use Windows and various distributions of Linux / BSD, and this kit has proven invaluable in getting set up quickly on new hardware and VMs.

 While this project includes a huge collection of configuration snippets I've collected over the years, a few parts stand out and are things I use daily:

-- My [`zshrc`](https://github.com/statico/dotfiles/blob/main/.zshrc), which has a minimal, customized prompt that I like the best, as well as many aliases and shortcuts to standardize environments (like making sure Unicode displays properly and `ls` shows colors) and reduce keystrokes (like with my ~60 or so Git aliases).
+- My [`zshrc`](https://github.com/EanNewton/dotfiles/blob/main/.zshrc), which has a minimal, customized prompt that I like the best, as well as many aliases and shortcuts to standardize environments (like making sure Unicode displays properly and `ls` shows colors) and reduce keystrokes (like with my ~60 or so Git aliases).
 There are also a few functions that make host-specific customizations easy using a `.zshlocal` script which never gets checked in.
 There are tons of tricks in there so it's worth a skim.

-- My [`vimrc`](https://github.com/statico/dotfiles/blob/main/.vim/vimrc), which many people became interested in after reading my [articles about Vim](https://statico.github.io).
-I also have [an `update.sh` script](https://github.com/statico/dotfiles/blob/main/.vim/update.sh) which installs all of the Vim plugins and themes I like to use, and it gets run as part of the Zsh update process (aliased to `ZU`).
+- My [`vimrc`](https://github.com/EanNewton/dotfiles/blob/main/.vim/vimrc).
+I also have [an `update.sh` script](https://github.com/EanNewton/dotfiles/blob/main/.vim/update.sh) which installs all of the Vim plugins and themes I like to use, and it gets run as part of the Zsh update process (aliased to `ZU`).
 Is my Vim update thing better than Vundle or another plugin manager?
 Maybe.
 It's very simple and fast and works everywhere, so I stick with it.

 ### Why Zsh instead of Bash?